ScooloV/bbpedia/docs/death_zone/a_load_of_balls.md

 their team!
 If, when activated, the ball is in the possession of a player on the receiving team, it must first try to escape.
-The coach of the receiving team makes an Agility test for the player in possession of the ball, applying a +1 modifierr.
+The coach of the receiving team makes an Agility test for the player in possession of the ball, applying a +1 modifier.
 If this test is passed, they keep possession of the ball, and it cannot perform an action this turn.
 Otherwise, it bounces once, using up one square of its MA, and can then carry on moving.